-- The heart is a double power generator, The RV, and the LV both propel blood into circulation, and each is well adapted to their respected outflow system, called ventriculoarterial coupling.
+- The heart is a double power generator, The RV, and the LV both propel blood into circulation, and each is well adapted to their respective outflow system, called ventriculoarterial coupling.

 - These unique physiologic and anatomic features of the right heart make it extremely poor-tolerant to pressure overload states e.g. pulmonary embolism(especially if sudden).

-- This is in contrast to biologic design of the left heart which is intended for a distinct purpose.
-The LV myocardium is thick, and well-adapted to a high pressure system on an evolutionary scale, making it tolerable to pressure overload.
+- This is in contrast to the biological design of the left heart which is intended for a distinct purpose.
+The LV myocardium is thick, and well-adapted to a high-pressure system on an evolutionary scale, making it tolerable to pressure overload.